Tensor diagrams and cluster algebras: Web gallery

 \subsection{Imaginary elements}

-The square of the web invariant shown in Figure~\ref{fig:webs33} is not a web invariant; the exact formula is given in Figure~\ref{fig:webs70}.
+The square of the web invariant does not have to be a web invariant, see Figure~\ref{fig:webs33}.
 This phenomenon parallels the existence of ``imaginary'' elements in dual canonical bases, first discovered by B.~Leclerc~\cite{leclerc}.

 [3]